pelithne/k8s/workshop.md

 ## Resource Group
+All resrouces in Azure exists in a *Resource Group*.
+The resource group is a "container" for all the resources you create.

 All the resources you create in this workshop will use the same Resource Group.
 The command below will create a resource group named ````k8s-rg```` in West Europe.
 ````
 az group create -n k8s-rg -l westeurope
 ````

 ## Azure Container Registry
 You will use a private Azure Container Registry to *build* and *store* the docker images that you will deploy to Kubernetes.
 The name of the the ACR needs to be globally unique, and should consist of only lower case letters.
 You could for instance use your corporate signum.

+The reason it needs to be unique, is that your ACR will get a Fully Qualified Domain Name (FQDN), on the form ````<Your unique ACR name>.azurecr.io````

 The command below will create the container registry and place it in the Resource Group you created previously (k8s-rg).